keptn/keptn.github.io/content/docs/develop/installation/upgrade-keptn/index.md

 keywords: upgrade
 ---

-Since we introduced breaking changes with keptn 0.4.0 due to the removal of knative as a core technology, an upgrade script can unfortunately not be provided.
-If you want to upgrade your existing keptn installation, please uninstall keptn and install it with the new keptn CLI 0.4.0.
+Since the removal of knative as a core technology in keptn 0.4.0 is considered to be a breaking change, an upgrade script can unfortunately not be provided.
+If you want to upgrade your existing keptn installation, uninstall keptn and install it with the new keptn CLI 0.4.0.

 ## Uninstall keptn

-For uninstalling keptn, please [download this file](https://github.com/keptn/installer/blob/0.4.0/scripts/common/uninstallKeptn030.sh) and execute it:
+For uninstalling keptn, [download this script](https://github.com/keptn/installer/blob/0.4.0/scripts/common/uninstallKeptn030.sh) and execute it:
 ```
 ./uninstalKeptn030.sh
 ```